Contents

 Additionally, fire-resistant coatings or treatments can be applied to the surface of the mezzanine flooring to provide an additional layer of protection against fire.
 These coatings may include intumescent paints, fire-resistant sealants, or spray-on fireproofing materials that help prevent ignition and slow the spread of flames in the event of a fire.

-Furthermore, incorporating fire barriers or fire-rated enclosures around the perimeter of the mezzanine structure can help contain fire and prevent it from spreading to adjacent areas.
+Also, incorporating fire barriers or fire-rated enclosures around the perimeter of the mezzanine structure can help contain fire and prevent it from spreading to adjacent areas.
 Fire-rated walls, partitions, and doors can be installed to compartmentalise the space and provide added protection in case of fire.

 It’s important to note that achieving fire resistance in mezzanine flooring requires compliance with relevant building codes, regulations, and fire safety standards.
 Working with experienced architects, engineers, and contractors who specialise in fire safety design can help ensure that mezzanine flooring meets or exceeds the necessary fire resistance requirements for the specific application and occupancy of the building.